Quick Answer: Swift App Development Cost In 2026

 Plan for App Store Connect setup, bundle identifiers, signing, TestFlight testing, screenshots, app metadata, review notes, privacy policy, data collection answers, subscription or payment configuration when relevant, accessibility checks, crash monitoring, release notes, and review feedback.
 Apple's App Review Guidelines are organized across Safety, Performance, Business, Design, and Legal, so a launch-ready estimate should account for product, policy, and technical evidence.

-Apple's app privacy details also require teams to know what data the app and third-party partners collect before completing App Store Connect answers.
+Apple's app privacy details require teams to understand what data the app and third-party partners collect before completing App Store Connect answers.
 If analytics, advertising, identity, payments, support chat, or AI vendors touch user data, those decisions belong in the estimate.
 NextPage's Mobile App QA And Launch Checklist helps turn launch requirements into a release gate instead of a last-week scramble.

 Team Model And Timeline